GWang2022/iGDP/README.md

 *Tip:* Running `iGDP_clustering.pl` must be after implementing `iGDP_homology_search.pl` and `iGDP_telomere_reads.pl` programs.

 # An example of running iGDP
-* ## Positive filtering mode (default)
+## Positive filtering mode (default)
-This mode directly select ciliate sequences as the target genome
+This mode directly selects ciliate sequences as the target genome.

 Please enter the `iGDP/` directory after downloading iGDP and NR protein database.
 You will see three files in the `example/` directory: